Mariambadra/deepchrome/README.md

 | H3K9me3 | 0.137 | Constitutive heterochromatin |
 | H3K36me3 | 0.120 | Transcribed gene body |

-**H3K4me3 dominance** is expected — it is the canonical active promoter mark, tightly focused at the TSS, and the strongest predictor of gene expression.
+**H3K4me3 dominance** is expected.
+It is the canonical active promoter mark, tightly focused at the TSS, and the strongest predictor of gene expression.
 Its high β weight reflects its direct relevance to transcriptional activation in CD8+ naive T cells.

 **H3K27me3 as second highest (β=0.221)** is biologically meaningful.
-In naive CD8+ T cells, bivalent chromatin domains — where H3K4me3 and H3K27me3 co-occur — are well documented at genes that are silenced but poised for rapid activation upon antigen encounter.
-The model's joint weighting of both marks likely captures this bivalency, where the co-occurrence pattern is more informative than either mark alone.
+In naive CD8+ T cells, H3K4me3 and H3K27me3 can co-exist.
+This state is called bivalent chromatin domains that is well documented at genes that are silenced but ready for rapid activation when induced.
+The model identifies this bivalency, where the co-existing patterns are more informative than either mark alone.

-**H3K4me1's moderate weight (β=0.177)** suggests the model is also capturing distal regulatory activity via enhancers, which are marked by H3K4me1 rather than H3K4me3.
+**H3K4me1's moderate weight (β=0.177)** suggests the model is also capturing distal regulatory activity via enhancers.

 ### Bin-level Attention (α)

-**H3K4me3** shows the sharpest attention peak at the TSS (bin 50), consistent with its well-characterized tight enrichment at active promoters.
+**H3K4me3** shows the highest attention peak around bin 50 (TSS).
+This observation aligns with one of its characteristics, which is enrichment at active promoters.

-**H3K36me3** shows the most distinctive spatial pattern: low attention near the TSS and elevated attention toward the distal ends of the window (bins 0–5 and ~95–100).
-This reflects its known biology — H3K36me3 is deposited by SETD2 during transcriptional elongation and accumulates in gene bodies downstream of the TSS, not at the promoter itself.
+**H3K36me3**: low attention near the TSS and elevated attention toward the far ends of the window.
+This reflects its known biology; H3K36me3 is deposited by SETD2 during transcriptional elongation and accumulates in gene bodies downstream of the TSS, not at the promoter itself.
 The model learned this spatial distribution without explicit positional supervision.

 **H3K27me3 and H3K9me3** show relatively uniform attention across bins, consistent with their role as broad repressive domains not tightly anchored to the TSS.